-- What is the difference between patent licensing and a patent assignment?
+- What is the difference between licensing and assigning a patent?

-Licensing a patent means granting permission to another individual or organization to make and/or sell the invention that has been patented.
-A patent assignment is a complete transfer of patent rights from one person to another (for example, as an inheritance after the original patent owner's death).
+Licensing a patent means granting permission to another individual or organization to make and/or sell the invention that has been patented, similar to granting someone the right to use a piece of land.
+A patent assignment is a complete transfer of patent rights from one person to another, similar to selling a piece of land.

 - What are the requirements for an invention to be patentable?